POEM: Fully Human When Wholly Divine

 When wholly divine

-This poem is about glimpsing beyond the veil and rooting one's in the mysteries experienced from the other side, from passing through the looking glass.
-Of course, if unaware or too deeply skeptical to lend any credence to such experiences, then you can also reliably fall back on manifest directly into this realm, as Victor Hugo, in his classic, Les Miserables, says, “To another person is to see the face of .”
+This poem is about glimpsing beyond the veil and rooting one’s life in the mysteries experienced from the other side, from passing through the looking glass.
+Of course, if unaware or too deeply skeptical to lend any credence to such experiences, then you can also reliably fall back on love manifest directly into this realm, as Victor Hugo, in his classic, Les Miserables, says, “To love another person is to see the face of God.”
 To love another person is to see the face of God.
-Victor Hugo, Les Miserables quote SPIRITUAL BUTTON is love and we only need to see love to see God.
-May you see love wherever you are looking, even if you don't happen to be looking for love.
+Victor Hugo, Les Miserables quote SPIRITUAL BUTTONGod is love and we only need to see love to see God.
+May you see love wherever you are looking, even if you don’t happen to be looking for love.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , .
 Bookmark the permalink.